antonfirsov/docs/2023/02-Feb/asp-net-core-updates-in-dotnet-8-preview-1/asp-net-core-updates-in-dotnet-8-preview-1.md

 ## Get started

-To get started with ASP.NET Core in .NET 8 Preview 8, [install the .NET 8 SDK](https://dotnet.microsoft.com/download/dotnet/8.0).
+To get started with ASP.NET Core in .NET 8 Preview 8, [install the .NET 8 SDK](https://dotnet.microsoft.com/next).

 If you're on Windows using Visual Studio, we recommend installing the latest [Visual Studio 2022 preview](https://visualstudio.com/preview).
-If you're on macOS, we recommend installing the latest [Visual Studio 2022 for Mac preview](https://visualstudio.microsoft.com/vs/mac/preview/).
+Visual Studio for Mac support for .NET 8 previews isn’t available yet but is coming soon.

 ## Upgrade an existing project